 Geographic Representation: The inclusion of geographic data may overlook regional disparities such as varying costs of living, income distribution, and state level financial policies.

-Additional Considerations:
+Additional Considerations -

 The reliance on a single dataset limits the scope of the conclusions.
 Real world validation using diverse and larger datasets is essential.